A better future starts with Help Me Grow.

 What Help Me Grow Is

-Help Me Grow is not a program.
-HMG is a System Model that states and communities replicate to build the infrastructure that ensures developmental promotion for all children, early identification of concerns, and seamless referral, linkage, and connection to the supports families want and need.
+Help Me Grow is not a program; it is a System Model that states and communities replicate to build the infrastructure that ensures developmental promotion for all children, early identification of concerns, and seamless referral, linkage, and connection to the supports families want and need.

 By aligning partners across sectors and strengthening how systems work together, Help Me Grow helps communities ensure families can access support earlier and more easily.